OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/index.md

 ![](images/5672461.png)

-## Supported Azure DevOps/TFS Versions
+## Supported Azure DevOps/TFS versions

 Depending on the version of Azure DevOps/TFS you are using, the recommended approach for a successful integration with Octopus may vary.
 Use the below chart to pick the right approach for your build server version.